Choudhry Rahmat Ali: Education and career

 In 1946, he founded the Pakistan National Movement in England.
 Until 1947, he continued publishing various booklets about his vision for South Asia.
 The final Partition of India disillusioned him due to the mass killings and mass migrations it ended up producing.
-He was also dissatisfied with the distribution of areas between the two countries and considered it a major reason for the disturbances.
+He was also dissatisfied with the distribution of areas between the two countries in The Greatest Betrayal he wrote of the six "deadly blows" that he believes Jinnah had dealt against the Muslims by accepting a smaller Pakistan than Ali had envisioned and considered it a major reason for the disturbances.

 Philosophy

 Ali's writings, in addition to those of Muhammad Iqbal and others, were major catalysts for the formation of Pakistan.
 He offered the name "Bangistan" for a Muslim homeland in the Bengal region, and "Osmanistan" for a Muslim homeland in the Deccan.
 He also suggested Dinia as a name for a South Asia of various religions.